brihernandez/DCSBuildableFARPs/readme.md

 # Moveable FARPs Proof of Concept

-Saw this feature on a server and they wouldn't explain how they did it, so I wanted to try recreating it.
+Saw this feature on a server and they didn't explain how they did it, so I wanted to try recreating it.
 Basically you can move around the Invisible FARP using mist.teleportToPoint.
 More complicated uses of this, when combined with the slot blocker, could be to allow players to "build" FARPs at arbitrary points on the map as forward bases.

+## Update!
+Since posting this, the Strategic DCS dev has weighed in with their thoughts.
+[See the original developer's notes below!](#Notes-from-the-original-developer)

 ## [Click to watch a demo of this!](https://www.youtube.com/watch?v=-3xZhQB6xmc)